PJM Glossary

 Black Start Unit

-A Black Start Unit is a generating unit that has equipment enabling it to start without an outside electrical supply or a generating unit with a high operating factor (subject to Transmission Provider concurrence) with the demonstrated ability to automatically remain operating, at reduced levels, when disconnected from the grid.
+A generating unit that has equipment enabling it to start without an outside electrical supply when disconnected from the grid.

 Blackout (System Shutdown)

-A power outage (also power cut, blackout or power failure) is a short- or long-term loss of the electric power to an area.
+(Also called a power cut, power outage or power failure) is a short- or long-term loss of the electric power to an area.
 In other words, the lights go out at homes and businesses in the impacted area.
-This system shutdown can be brought on by an emergency-forced outage in the generation, transmission or distribution system serving the area.
+This system shutdown can be brought on by an emergency forced outage in the generation, transmission or distribution system serving the area.

 Board of Managers